blitzarx1/egui_graphs/README.md

 This is where the `Elements` struct comes in.
 The `Elements` struct contains the graph data that is used to render the `GraphView` widget, and provides a method to apply the changes to this data.

 The simplest way to apply changes is to call the `apply_changes` method on the `Elements` struct.
 This method accepts a `Changes` struct which contains information about the changes that were made in the `GraphView` widget, and applies these changes to the `Elements` struct.

-Default operations for applying changes will be performed automatically when `apply_changes` method is called.
-User callback is needed to perfor any additional actions which can be required by the user's application.
+Default operations for applying changes to `Elements` itself will be performed automatically when the method is called.
+User callback is needed to perform any additional actions which can be required by the user's application.
+This is a good place to sync changes to your graph backend for example petgraph.

 ```rust
 elements.apply_changes(changes, &mut |elements, node_idx, change| {